 If you need experienced representation by an employment attorney who will fight passionately for your rights, please contact Mr. Kaufman at 818-990-1999.

 When it comes to our clients, each case is highly important.
 Our clients depend on us to help them achieve their goals.
 Over the years, the Kaufman Law Firm has taken an aggressive and comprehensive approach.
 It has been a successful formula that has helped workers recover the maximum settlement.
-Whether it is in the courtroom or behind the scenes, you can always count on the Westlake Village employment attorneys at the Kaufman Law Firm to always be in your corner.
+Whether it is in the courtroom or behind the scenes, you can always count on the Westlake Village employment attorney at the Kaufman Law Firm to always be in your corner.